- Elder abuse is the physical, emotional, psychological and/or sexual harm inflicted upon an elderly person.

 How To Prevent Abuse of the Elderly

+Preventing abuse may not the easiest task, but it’s certainly possible to prevent lingering effects of abuse.
 In the event that a senior experiences one or more forms of abuse listed above, they should immediately tell someone they trust.
 This can be anyone from a family member, a friend, or a medical professional.
 If it’s been discovered by another individual that elder abuse has been or is currently taking place, it is important to prioritize the needs of the elder, as they can sometimes be hesitant to report the abuse themselves.
+Laws against taking advantage of the elderly are there to help you!
+If you or a senior you know is suffering from elder abuse, please consider taking the following actions:

 - Contact authorities if there is immediate, life-threatening danger